Skip to content

 resolution (float):

+Controls the granularity of clustering.
 Higher values lead to more clusters.
+Applies to 'leiden' and 'phenograph'.

-phenograph_clustering_metric (string):
+phenograph_clustering_metric (str):

 nearest_neighbors (int):